Methotrexate

 Taking methotrexate can make it easier for you to get an infection, so try to avoid people who are sick.

-No. Do not take methotrexate if you are pregnant, trying to get pregnant or breastfeeding.
-Methotrexate can hurt your baby.
-You must not get pregnant while taking methotrexate.
-You must either use birth control (such as birth control pills, or a condom plus a spermicidal foam) or not have sex.
-If your healthcare provider tells you to stop taking methotrexate, you must continue to use birth control or not have sex until you have had at least 1 menstrual period since your last dose.
+You must use birth control while taking methotrexate.
+You can take birth control pills, or a condom, or not have sex.
+After stopping methotrexate, women must continue to use birth control or not have sex until they have had at least 1 menstrual period since your last dose.

 60291